LLILAS Advisory Council

 Attorney at Law and Partner, Baker Botts LLP

-Pam Giblin is a senior partner in the Austin office of Baker Botts and chairs the firm's environmental department.
-She received her JD from the University of Texas School of Law in 1970.
-Ms. Giblin has practiced environmental law since then and has had extensive experience in advising clients on a broad array of environmental issues, particularly in the area of air quality.
-She has served on the EPA's Clean Air Act Advisory Committee and is listed in the environmental law section of The Best Lawyers in America.
+Pam Giblin is a partner in the Austin office of Baker Botts.
+She received her JD from The University of Texas School of Law in 1970.
+Ms. Giblin has practiced environmental law since then, and has had extensive experience in advising clients on a broad array of environmental issues, particularly in the area of air quality.
+She has served on the EPA’s Clean Air Act Advisory Committee and is listed in the environmental law section of The Best Lawyers in America.
 She is the first woman to receive the Distinguished Lawyer Award from the Travis County Bar Association.
+She is the immediate past-president of the American College of Environmental Lawyers.
 Her areas of practice include air and water quality; waste and remediation; industry solutions; and toxic tort and environmental litigation.

 San Antonio, Texas